connor11528/vuejs-auth-frontend/README.md

 A frontend codebase for authentication with [Vue.js](https://vuejs.org/) and JWT

+## About the app

+To log users in, we'll make an HTTP request to our authentication endpoint and save the JWT that is returned in localStorage.

 **Vue components** allow us to specify a template, a script, and style rules all in one file.

+## Setup

 Launch server: